-- 9.17.1 A recreational vehicle shall not be used as the primary or sole dwelling on a lot. - 9.17.2 Notwithstanding 9.17.1, the Development Authority may, at their discretion, approve a development permit for the temporary placement of a recreational vehicle on a lot (for a maximum of 12 months) to be used as a temporary dwelling while a permanent dwelling, for which a development permit has been issued, is under construction. - 9.17.3 On a lot with a principal dwelling, a maximum of 1 recreational vehicle may be stored unoccupied on a lot without a development permit.
-The recreational vehicle must comply with all site coverage and setback requirements for accessory buildings in this land use bylaw. - 9.17.4 In addition to 9.17.3, one additional recreational vehicle may be parked and occupied on a lot for a period up to (but not exceeding) 3 days without a development permit. - 9.17.5 In addition to 9.17.3, one additional recreational vehicle may be parked and occupied on a lot for a period in excess of 3 days (to a maximum of 14 days) with a development permit.
+- 9.17.1 A recreational vehicle shall only be allowed on a lot with a habitable single detached dwelling for which a development permit has been approved and shall not be used as the principal or sole dwelling. - 9.17.2 In no instance shall a recreational vehicle be stored or occupied on a lot on an undeveloped lot.
+Notwithstanding 9.17.1, the Development Authority may, at their discretion, approve a development permit for the temporary placement of a recreational vehicle on a lot (for a maximum of 12 months) to be used as a temporary dwelling while a permanent dwelling, for which a development permit has been issued, is under construction. - 9.17.3 On a lot with a principal dwelling, a maximum of 1 recreational vehicle may be stored unoccupied on a lot without a development permit.
+The recreational vehicle must comply with all site coverage and setback requirements for accessory buildings in this land use bylaw. - 9.17.4 In addition to 9.17.3, one additional recreational vehicle may be parked and occupied on a lot for a period up to (but not exceeding) 3 days without a development permit. - 9.17.5 In addition to 9.17.3, one additional recreational vehicle may be parked and occupied on a lot for a period more than 3 days (to a maximum of 14 days) with a development permit.
 The development permit shall indicate: - a.
 The license number of the recreational vehicle; - b.
 The effective and expiry dates of the permit; and - c.
 How power and wastewater servicing are to be provided to the recreational vehicle.